 One of the ways to maximize the benefits of RSUs is to defer them.
 Many companies allow their executives the opportunity to defer the units rather than be taxed when the RSUs vest.
 So the executive would defer paying the tax on the $108,000 of taxable compensation in our example above until he receives a distribution from the deferred compensation plan.
 This way, he doesn’t have to sell shares and would receive the benefits from the growth of 100% of the RSUs granted (rather than just the residual amount after sale of shares to pay taxes upon vesting).
 Furthermore, if the Company credits dividend equivalents to the RSUs deferred, he would receive such dividend equivalents on 100% of the RSUs (again, rather than the net amount of shares remaining after sales to pay taxes upon vesting).

 To take advantage of this deferral feature, the executive must hold the shares (units) in the deferred compensation plan, and the company must pay the executive with shares at distribution.
-The details of this deferral feature may be found in our white paper entitled, Restricted Stock Units in a Nonqualified Deferred Compensation Plan – An Effective Tax Planning Tool for Future Financial Needs, and downloadable here.
+The details of this deferral feature may be found in our brochure, Restricted Stock Units in a Nonqualified Deferred Compensation Plan – An Effective Tax Planning Tool for Future Financial Needs, and downloadable here.

 By deferring, as discussed in the white paper, the executive could elect to spread out the distribution and be taxed, accordingly.
 Going back to our example above, when the executive vests in the first four years, he is not paying income taxes.
 Therefore, at the end of four years, he holds the 4,000 shares with a value of $132,000 ($33 per share).
 If he takes a distribution two years following full vesting, the RSUs are projected to be worth $200,000 ($50 per share).

 |$120,000 (1)||Value of Shares at Sale / Distribution||$ 200,000|